 It is important to note that it can take some time for patients to respond to therapy.
 A significant challenge is that the medications we are using to treat the disease must be absorbed by the poorly functioning intestinal tract.
 Even with accurate biopsy results driving medication decisions, some patients do not tolerate the recommended medications or diet and there can be a frustrating period of trial and error.

 Long Term Follow Up

 Patients with PLE are generally diagnosed and treated by the internal medicine specialists at Veterinary Specialty Center.
 Depending on the cause of protein-losing enteropathy and the therapy recommended, many patients require monitoring of lab tests and progress.
-Prednisone, which has significant long term side effects is generally tapered off within the first few months.
+Prednisone, which has significant long-term side effects is generally tapered off within the first few months.
 Additional immune-modulating medication dosages can often be tapered over time when the disease is under control.
 Because immune-modulating medications have potential side effects, monitoring is necessary to keep the patient safe.
-Some patients are able to achieve control, be tapered off all medications, and maintained on diet and supplements only, reducing the need for follow up with a specialist.
+Some patients are able to achieve control, be tapered off all medications, and maintain on diet and supplements only, reducing the need for follow-up with a specialist.